coq/coq/doc/sphinx/language/gallina-specification-language.rst

       You are asserting a new statement while already being in proof editing mode.
       This feature, called nested proofs, is disabled by default.
-      To activate it, turn option :opt:`Nested Proofs Allowed` on.
+      To activate it, turn option :flag:`Nested Proofs Allowed` on.

    .. cmdv:: Lemma @ident {? @binders } : @type
              Remark @ident {? @binders } : @type